-Adjusters who handle NFIP claims are required to report to FEMA if a building "appears to have been substantially damaged" based on the information available to the adjuster, which are probable repair costs, building replacement cost value, and building actual cask value.
+Adjusters who handle NFIP claims are required to report to FEMA if a building "appears to have been substantially damaged" based on the information available to the adjuster, which are probable repair costs, building replacement cost value, and building actual cash value.
 The form used to make these reports is the Adjuster Preliminary Damage Assessments (APDAs).
-Note these reported values may not be the same values that must used by Floodplain Administrators or Building Officials to make SD determinations.
+Note these reported values are not the same values that must used by Floodplain Administrators or Building Officials to make SD determinations.
 Regardless, the APDA data may help local officials focus efforts in areas where data suggests buildings have incurred substantial damage.
-These data may also help when property owners provide estimates of repair costs that are lower than the estimates developed by the community.
+These data may also help when property owners provide estimates of repair costs that are lower than the paid claim amount or estimates developed by the community.